shipyardapp/Shipyard-Documentation/docs/reference/admin/integrations/github-integration.md

 The GitHub integration allows you to set up [GitHub Code Sync](../../code/git-connection.md) for any of your Vessels or Blueprints.

-Shipyard supports an unlimited number of GitHub connections to multiple different organizations.
-Every repository that is synced with Shipyard will be available to any user in the Organization with _Create_ or _Edit_ [permissions](../roles.md) for Blueprints.
+Platform supports an unlimited number of GitHub connections to multiple different organizations.
+Every repository that is synced with Platform will be available to any user in the Organization with _Create_ or _Edit_ [permissions](../roles.md) for Blueprints.

 ### Setup

-By clicking **Add Connection**, you can choose to sync Shipyard to any GitHub organization that your GitHub account has access to.
-This setup flow allows you to specify whether to give Shipyard access to all repositories \(including newly created ones\) or only specific repositories.
-By default, Shipyard will have read-only access to the contents of the repositories you select.
+By clicking **Add Connection**, you can choose to sync Platform to any GitHub organization that your GitHub account has access to.
+This setup flow allows you to specify whether to give Platform access to all repositories \(including newly created ones\) or only specific repositories.
+By default, Platform will have read-only access to the contents of the repositories you select.

 Once a connection has been set up, you can always change the level of access after the fact.
 The **edit** button will redirect you to the GitHub application page where you can change repository access or delete the connection altogether.